 University of Minnesota

-Considering its women’s volleyball team is coached by none other than Hugh McCutcheon, former head coach of the U.S. women’s national team, it’s no surprise that University of Minnesota is a solid addition to our list of the best colleges for women’s volleyball.
-The Golden Gophers are an NCAA Division I team, and have 22 appearances in the NCAA Tournament.
+Considering its women’s volleyball team is coached by none other than Hugh McCutcheon, former head coach of the U.S. women’s national team, it’s no surprise that the University of Minnesota is a solid addition to our list of the best colleges for women’s volleyball.
+The Golden Gophers are an NCAA Division I team with 22 appearances in the NCAA Tournament.
 In 2004, they got the closest they’ve come to winning the national title, ending up runner-up.
-University of Minnesota has also won the Big 10 conference twice, in 2002 and 2015.
+The University of Minnesota has also won the Big 10 conference twice, in 2002 and 2015.

 University of Missouri

-The University of Missouri in Columbia is home to a women’s volleyball team that is consistently top-ranked by the SEC.
-The team has posted a number of successful seasons led by head coach Wayne Kreklow, who came aboard Mizzou in 2005.
-One of the team’s highlight years was 2013, when the Tigers finished the regular season with a 35-1 record — good enough to earn the title of Southeastern Conference champions.
+The University of Missouri in Columbia is home to a women’s college volleyball team that is consistently top-ranked by the SEC.
+The team has posted several successful seasons led by head coach Wayne Kreklow, who came aboard Mizzou in 2005.
+One of the team’s highlight years was in 2013 when the Tigers finished the regular season with a 35-1 record — good enough to earn the title of Southeastern Conference champions.

 University of Nebraska

-As one of the most decorated teams in the sport, University of Nebraska is an easy addition to our list of the best colleges for women’s volleyball.
+As one of the most decorated sports teams, the University of Nebraska is an easy addition to our list of the best colleges for women’s volleyball.
 Since its establishment in 1975, the Cornhuskers have achieved more wins than any other women’s collegiate volleyball team.
-Additionally, they’ve competed in the NCAA Tournament every single year since 1982, and have won five times — most recently in 2015 and 2017.
-Since joining the Big Ten in 2011, the team has been named regular season champions three times, in 2011, 2016, and 2017.
+Additionally, they’ve competed in the NCAA Tournament every year since 1982 and won five times — most recently in 2015 and 2017.
+Since joining the Big Ten in 2011, the team has been named regular season champions three times in 2011, 2016, and 2017.